mkouhei/d.palmtb.net/2012/11/27/python_ldap.rst

    >>> mod_info_l
    [(1, 'userPassword', None), (0, 'userPassword', ['{SSHA}Z7H50qdkcYdH+8ghga6MCevOSa8ax3xp'])]

-If multiple atrtributes are changed as below.
+If multiple attributes are changed as like following,

 .. code-block:: python

    >>> ldap.modlist.modifyModlist(current, new)
    [(1, 'cn', None), (0, 'cn', ['bar']), (1, 'uidNumber', None), (0, 'uidNumber', ['123456']), (1, 'sn', None), (0, 'sn', ['foo']), (1, 'homeDirectory', None), (0, 'homeDirectory', ['/home/foobar']), (1, 'mail', None), (0, 'mail', ['foobar@example.org']), (1, 'uid', None), (0, 'uid', ['foobar'])]

-So modify with modify_s() that has data specified dns and modlist data.
-Response is (103, []) when modify is succeed.
-"103" is tag of modify.
+modify with modify_s() using data that specified with dn and modlist data.
+When It is succeed to modify, the result is "(103, [])".
+“103” is tag of modify.

 .. code-block:: python